alexandrascript/tech-writing-tools/accessibility/style.md

    - Use the singular "they" pronoun unless referring to a person who identifies as a specific gender.
 - Avoid disability bias and ableist language.
    - Don't describe people without disabilities as "normal" or "healthy".
 This contributes to othering and alienation of people with disabilities by implying they are abnormal or sick.
 Instead, use terms such as: nondisabled person, sighted person, hearing person, person without disabilities, neurotypical person.
 - Use race-neutral language.
-The use of "whitelist" and "blacklist" legitimizes and perpetuates racism.
-   - Instead of "blacklisted," use "blocked" or "blocklist" (in reference to adding an item to a list).
-   - Instead of "whitelisted," use "allowed" or "allowlist" (in reference to adding an item to a list).
+   - Do not use "whitelist" and "blacklist", which legitimizes and perpetuates racism.
+Instead of "blacklisted," use "blocked" or "blocklist" (in reference to adding an item to a list).
+Instead of "whitelisted," use "allowed" or "allowlist" (in reference to adding an item to a list).
+   - Do not use "master"/"slave".
+Instead, use alternative terms appropriate to your domain.
+For example, "primary"/"secondary" or "parent"/"child"
    - Avoid "native" when possible.
 Use a more precise term.
 For example, use "built-in" to describe a feature that's part of a product.
-   - Do not use "master"/"slave".
-Instead, use alternative terms appropriate to your domain.
-For example, "primary"/"secondary" or "parent"/"child"
+Instead of referring to people as "native speakers" or "non-native speakers" of English, consider whether or not your document needs to discuss this at all, and revise in order to discuss the feature in terms that are relevant to anyone regardless of what languages they know.

 ### Write for international audiences